Trimodal Mortality Model For Trauma - NEET PG Surgery

 Surgery Related Articles:

-Victims involved in a mass casualty incident are categorized using triage tags into different categories as per their treatment needs.
-Following color codes are used to identify patient categorization:
+Victims involved in a mass casualty incident need to be categorized for better management and to be more efficient in times of crisis.
+These victims are categorized using triage tags into different categories.
+This division will help us fulfill their treatment needs.
+The following color codes are used to identify patient categorization:

 Match the following categories of triage AIIMS NOV 2018